ess-pee/qsar-model-slp/README.md

-# QSAR Modelling using Machine Learning
+# QSAR Analysis using Machine Learning

 This repository contains a QSAR (Quantitative Structure-Activity Relationship) modelling project that uses a Single Layer Perceptron (SLP) neural network to predict the biodegradability of chemical compounds based on their structural features.